ChrisKoivu/Now-Loading-VMS/README.md

     composer create-project --prefer-dist laravel/laravel projectname

-Enter your database credentials in the .env file

-Build database by entering "php artisan migrate"
 # Entering your Database credentials
 * Locate the .env.example file in your root and update this section to match your database credentials: